CloseToZero/cl-tiger/README.md

 ## TODOs

-- Garbage Collection: I have no motivation to finish this, need too much changes and a nontrivial amount of time to properly handle various cases of a pointer get reused across calls (the expression used to reproduce the pointer is best to be side effect free, this is easy to acheve, difficulties lie in other places).
+- Garbage Collection: I have no motivation to finish this, need too many changes and a nontrivial amount of time to properly handle various cases of a pointer get reused across calls (the expression used to reproduce the pointer is best to be side effect free, this is easy to acheve, difficulties lie in other places).